 Before the age of 30, I was divorced, flat broke, and almost a million dollars in real estate debt.
 (The opposite of everything I had worked for.)

 I needed some predictable cash flow so I took a job at a financially solvent non-profit (which was rare for the time), the Board of Directors very kindly took me in and became protective of me, which was also an unexpected blessing.
 Many of the directors were retired school teachers and they encouraged me to complete my four-year degree after my work duties were completed.
-So I took my time in deciding.
-Quite frankly, I just wanted to play and party – my heart was hurt and I didn’t have much faith in myself.

 Soon thereafter, a web design project literally fell on my lap.
 I was commissioned to build a membership website.
 Since then, building websites that work has been a love story for me.
 It was then I managed to get myself a Bachelor’s in Web Development and after 2.5 years of intense and almost double-time study, I graduated Summa Cum Laude with a GPA of 3.97, thanks greatly to the support of my former employer, and of course to many 4-hour nights of rest.

 Eventually, I felt the familiar pangs one gets when emotional, spiritual, and professional needs cannot be met by the surroundings one is in.
-So I reluctantly packed my things, left everyone I knew and loved and headed to Honolulu to make a go of it.
+So I reluctantly packed my things, left everyone I knew and loved and headed to Honolulu to make a go of life.

 That was until I got the courage to move my passion for web technology full time and spiritually commit to promoting and supporting local business.
 In 2015, I finally gave my own web design business a shot, full-time.
 Through my client’s success, I would somehow find my own identity.
 Right?